 "No," she grumbled.
 "At Yukari's."

 "Hitomi," their mother started, offering her a small smile.
 "Your father needs us to be there for him.
 It's not only for a quick vacation.
 There's a big breakthrough with our company there.
-We have to be there for him and our company."
+We have to be there for him."

 "But I want to spend my break with my friends."